LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 .. method:: CURLOPT_NETRC()

    Used with `curl->set`.
-This option controls the preference of curl between using user names and passwords from your "~/.netrc" file, relative to user names and passwords in the URL.
+This option controls the preference of curl between using user names and passwords from your :file:`~/.netrc` file, relative to user names and passwords in the URL.
 The value passed should be one of the following methods:

    .. method:: CURL_NETRC_OPTIONAL()

-      The use of your "~/.netrc" file is optional, and information in the URL is to be preferred.
+      The use of your :file:`~/.netrc` file is optional, and information in the URL is to be preferred.

    .. method:: CURL_NETRC_IGNORED()

-      The library will ignore the "~/.netrc"  file and use only the information in the URL.
+      The library will ignore the :file:`~/.netrc` file and use only the information in the URL.

    .. method:: CURL_NETRC_REQUIRED()

-      The use of your "~/.netrc" file is required, and the library should ignore the information in the URL.
+      The use of your :file:`~/.netrc` file is required, and the library should ignore the information in the URL.

 .. method:: CURLOPT_NETRC_FILE()

    Used with `curl->set`.
-Set to a string containing the full path name to the file you want libcurl to use as the ".netrc" file.
-If this option is omitted and `CURLOPT_NETRC` is set to use a ".netrc" file then curl will attempt to find a ".netrc" file in the current user's home directory.
+Set to a string containing the full path name to the file you want libcurl to use as the :file:`.netrc` file.
+If this option is omitted and `CURLOPT_NETRC` is set to use a :file:`.netrc` file then curl will attempt to find a :file:`.netrc` file in the current user's home directory.

 .. method:: CURLOPT_USERPWD()